Skip to main content

 macOS

-The macOS agent allows you to include devices with this operating system in the service consoles, thereby enabling complete visibility for support teams of all devices in use within the organization.
-Support for macOS includes versions starting from 10.15.
+The macOS agent allows Mac devices to be included in the service consoles, enabling support teams to see all devices used within the organization.

 macos